tjaworski/AceMagic-S1-LED-TFT-Linux/s1panel/README.md

 ## Release Notes

+#### 2025-04-11
+  - made some changes for the snap
+  - added fonts registering

 #### 2025-04-09
   - added sensor management from the GUI (the red bolt upper right hand)
   - added additional callbacks in sensors for GUI support